yig/graphics101-raytracing/README.md

 (FoCG,4e is *Fundamentals of Computer Graphics (4th edition)* by Steve Marschner and Peter Shirley.)

+If you love this assignment and want to go *beyond*, here are some free, online resources:

+* The *Physically Based Rendering* book: <https://www.pbrt.org/>.
+It won an Academy Award!
+* The *Ray Tracing in One Weekend* series: <https://raytracing.github.io/>.
+* *smallpt: Global Illumination in 99 lines of C++*: <https://www.kevinbeason.com/smallpt/> There is a presentation on the site explaining it line by line.

 Getting Started & Handing In:
 -----------------------------